saucelabs/sauce-docs/docs/api-testing/use-cases/key-value.md

    - Key - for example `prods`
    - Variable - for example `kvprods`

-   In this step, you recall the modified key from the Key/Value Store.
+   In this step, you load the modified key from the Key/Value Store.

 4. **Save Changes**.